stevenwenxu/kobouhid/README.md

-# Kobo Clara 2E UHID Kernel Module
+# Kobo Clara BW UHID Kernel Module

-This repository provides a minimal Docker-based build setup and GitHub Actions workflow to cross-compile the UHID kernel module (`uhid.ko`) for the Kobo Clara 2E e-reader (i.MX6SLL ARM platform).
+This repository provides a minimal Docker-based build setup and GitHub Actions workflow to cross-compile the UHID kernel module (`uhid.ko`) for the Kobo Clara BW e-reader.

 This was partially vibe coded based on the instructions in [this repository](https://github.com/jmacindoe/kobo-kernel-modules/tree/main), and [this repository](https://github.com/tylpk1216/kobo-libra2-uhid-module) with goose and gpt-4o.

 ## Contents

 - `Dockerfile` - builds an Ubuntu 22.04 image, fetches the Kobo Clara 2E kernel source, applies small patch fixes, and compiles only the HID subsystem modules.
 - `.github/workflows/build.yml` - GitHub Actions workflow that builds the Docker image, extracts `uhid.ko`, and uploads it as an artifact.
 - `config` - the kernel configuration used on the device (uncompressed).

 ## Usage